Southend-on-Sea: Electricity

-Southend-on-Sea County Borough Corporation had provided the borough with electricity since the early twentieth century from Southend power station.
-Upon nationalisation of the electricity industry in 1948 ownership passed to the British Electricity Authority and later to the Central Electricity Generating Board.
+Southend-on-Sea County Borough Corporation provided the borough with electricity from the early twentieth century up to 1966 from the Southend power station in London Road.
+Upon nationalisation of the electricity industry in 1948, ownership passed to the British Electricity Authority and later to the Central Electricity Generating Board.
 Electricity connections to the national grid rendered the 5.75 megawatt (MW) power station redundant.
 Electricity was generated by diesel engines and by steam obtained from the exhaust gases.
-The power station closed in 1966; in its final year of operation it delivered 2,720 MWh of electricity to the borough.
+The power station closed in 1966 and in its final year of operation it delivered 2,720 MWh of electricity to the borough.